HSLdevcom/jore4/wiki/architecture-meetings.md

 -------------------------------

 **1. How to deploy releases in the future?**
-  * Short demo by Tamas, if ready?
+  * Short demo by @pallost, if ready?
   * If not ready, next time